 - 1/4 cup tahini (sesame paste)

 - 2 Tablespoons fresh lemon juice

 - Add the onion and garlic cloves to the bowl of a food processor and pulse just until they are finely minced.
-Remove the mixture and set it aside.
+Remove the mixture and press it through a strainer to release as much liquid as possible then set it aside.

 - Add the chickpeas, parsley, cilantro, salt, chili powder, and cumin to the bowl of the food processor and pulse until they are roughly blended but not pureed.

 - Return the onion mixture to the food processor, along with the baking powder and just enough flour so that when you pulse the processor, the mixture begins to form a small ball and is not sticky.
 (Note: Start by adding ¼ cup of flour, and then the remaining ¼ cup.
 You can add more if the mixture is still too wet.)

 - Transfer the falafel mixture to a bowl, cover it with plastic wrap and refrigerate it for 1 hour.